Image courtesy of Insitu Pacific

-Aerospace is the technology and support systems that enables flight of all civil and military aircraft—aeroplanes, helicopters and remotely piloted aircraft.
+Aerospace is the technology and support systems that enable flight of all civil and military aircraft – aeroplanes, helicopters and remotely piloted aircraft.
 It includes the design, development, manufacture, modification, testing, operation and maintenance of flight vehicles and their on-board and ground systems.

-Queensland is already well-known as an aviation hub of the Asia-Pacific and has attracted a number of global leaders in the civil and defence aviation area.
+Queensland is well-known as an aviation hub of the Asia-Pacific region, attracting a number of global leaders in the civil and defence aviation area.
 Queensland's existing strength in this complementary industry sector gives the state a distinct advantage for further development in the aerospace field.

 In 2014–15, Queensland aerospace generated approximately $1.3 billion in revenue, of which $600 million went directly into the Queensland economy.
 The state's aircraft manufacturing and maintenance sector provides 4500 jobs across 344 enterprises.

 The Advance Queensland program aims to build on our competitive strengths, diversify our economy and create the knowledge-based jobs of the future.
 Advance Queensland is driving innovation-led economic growth through increased collaboration between government, industry and research organisations.

 Aerospace is an industry that has global growth potential and there is an opportunity for it to be a major contributor to jobs and the economy.